-To receive a certificate, students must submit a certificate audit request to the Graduation Services Office.
+The certificate will be awarded upon degree completion unless the student opts out in writing to the Graduation Office before graduation.
 Students must earn a "C" or better in these courses to be eligible for graduation.

 SPAN 1115 Elementary Spanish I+

 SPAN 1225 Elementary Spanish II+

 SPAN 2113 Intermediate Spanish I+

 SPAN 2223 Intermediate Spanish II+